rollthecloudinc/quell/README.md

 * aws s3 + cloudfront
 * any CDN

+# Stack

+Angular + AWS = AA or A++

+Double A

+Low energy consumption fit for preservation of the environment.

 # Modules

 Druid modules enable devs, builders and editors to quickly realize usable, modern web experiences optimised for zero-trust no / low cost cloud hosting.